pranjalagg/spdl/README.md

 ## Feedback
 I would greatly appreciate your feedback after using the tool.
 Your insights helps it improve!

-## Feature Request
+## Feature Request/Contributions
-As mentioned this project is under development and I would love to take feature requests.
-To request a feature, please raise it as an issue under the [Issues](https://github.com/pranjalagg/spdl/issues) tab.
+I would not be able to take in feature requests at this point, but I would love to accept contributions/pull requests if anyone is willing to work on any issue.